silicontrip/DroboDashboard/README.md

     Status:       No Redundancy, Relayout In Progress
     Relayout Remaining: 2260

-This showing the Drobo currently has not redundancy and cannot protect against disk failures.
+This showing the Drobo currently has no redundancy and cannot protect against disk failures.
 It is currently performing a relayout on the parity data and has 2260 units to go.

 I do not know what a unit is, only that my drobo can process between 46 and 47 an hour.
 It will take another 2 days to complete relayout.